gl-inet/sdk/README.md

 https://openwrt.org/docs/guide-developer/packages

-## Compiling all package
+## GL.iNet Util compilation method

 We provide a script to compile all software packages with all targets SDK or compile all software packages with a single target SDK.
+You are freely and quickly compile packages for each platform.

 ```
 $ ./builder.sh
 Usage:
-./builder.sh [packages_path] [commnad]
+./builder.sh [option]
 command:
-    [-a]            # Compile all software packages with all targets SDK.
+    [-a]                # Compile all software packages with all targets.
-    [-t] [target]   # Compile all software packages with a single target SDK.
+    [-t] [target]       # Compile packages with single targets.
+    [-d] [package_path] # Package path.
+    [-v]                # Enable compile log.

 All available target list:
     ar71xx-1806     # usb150/ar150/ar300m16/mifi/ar750/ar750s/x1200